The Triumphal Entry, Matt. 21:1-11

 3 Tell all the congregation of Israel that on the tenth day of this month they shall take every man a lamb according to their fathers’ houses, a lamb for a household; 4 and if the household is too small for a lamb, then a man and his neighbor next to his house shall take according to the number of persons; according to what each can eat you shall make your count for the lamb.
 5 Your lamb shall be without blemish, a male a year old; you shall take it from the sheep or from the goats; Ex 12:3-5

-Our Messiah entered into Jerusalem as their humble king.
+Our Messiah entered Jerusalem as their humble king.
 He spent the last few days of His life presenting Himself for examination showing that He was the Lamb without spot or blemish.
 John, the Baptizer, said Jesus would Himself be the Passover offering.

 The next day he saw Jesus coming toward him, and said, “Behold, the Lamb of God, who takes away the sin of the world!
 John 1:29